dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0307.md

-# Chapter 30 Working with Blocks and External References
+# 0307.
+Working with Blocks and External References

 Most designs created with the AutoCAD® program start off with simple geometric objects, such as lines, circles, and arcs.
 The geometric objects are used to represent holes, bolts, motors, and even the outside of a building.
 As a design grows in complexity, elements often are repeated many times.
 For example, you might use several lines and circles to represent a bolt head or a desk with a grommet.